mhatzl/evident-wiki/1-Goals-and-Non‐Goals.md

 ## Goals

-*evident* should provide pub/sub-functionalities for an executable, using event-IDs for subscribers to subscribe to.
+*evident* should provide pub/sub-functionalities for an executable, using IDs for subscribers to subscribe to.

+*evident* should not require any *async*-runtime to keep *evident* lightweight.

 ## Non-Goals